cpbotha/cpbotha.github.io/content/posts/2001-07-29-debian-thingies.md

   - Uncategorized

 ---
-I&#8217;ve uploaded new JED debs with some minor fixes.
-At the moment, I&#8217;m rebuilding 4.1.0 potato debs for the 4th time&#8230; it&#8217;s taking much more hacking than previously.
+I’ve uploaded new JED debs with some minor fixes.
+At the moment, I’m rebuilding 4.1.0 potato debs for the 4th time… it’s taking much more hacking than previously.
 These will be available at http://people.debian.org/~cpbotha/ when done.
 Watch that space!